TanguyFonck/etch-a-sketch/README.md

 # etch a sketch
  You can draw by holding down your mouse.
- To erase a cell just click on it.
+ To erase a cell double click on it.